Alcohol Technical Defences (ATD) Alcohol BAC Calculations including Post Driving Drinking or 'Hip Flask' and 'Laced' Drinks.

 The level of alcohol in an individual or alleged victim at the time of a motoring incident, fight, sexual assault etc., may be extremely important to the actions taken by that individual at the time in question.

 The likely alcohol level of the individual in question can often be estimated for a given time depending upon the information available either in the form of alcohol levels in drink drive cases, post mortem alcohol levels, blood samples taken in sexual assaults or pieced together from eye witness accounts or the statements given by victims.

 We have been involved in many cases where the level of intoxication of a key witness, or victim in an incident, has caused the strength of their evidence to be questioned or even rejected.

-To ask for advice or a quote for an Alcohol BAC calculation from our alcohol experts click here.
+To ask for advice or a quote for an Alcohol BAC calculation or an Alcohol Technical Defence Report from our alcohol experts click here.

 Challenge a reading